MediaComem/comem-archidep/ex/floodit-deployment.md

   You should install a package named `openjdk-<version>-jdk` where `<version>` is the Java version required by the Flood It application.

-- **How to install Maven:** Depending on your Ubuntu version, the version of Maven available from APT might not be compatible with Java 17.
+- **How to install Maven:** depending on your Ubuntu version, the version of Maven available from APT might not be compatible with Java 17.
 You will therefore install a newer version, using a script located in the Flood It application's repository.